JohnTitor/termize/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## Minimum Version of Rust

-`termize` will officially support current stable Rust, minus two releases, but may work with prior releases as well.
-For example, current stable Rust at the time of this writing is 1.22.1, meaning `termize` is guaranteed to compile with 1.20.0 and newer.

-At the 1.23.0 stable release, `termize` will be guaranteed to compile with 1.21.0 and newer, etc.

-Upon bumping the minimum version of Rust (assuming it's within the stable-2 range), it must be clearly annotated in the [`CHANGELOG.md`](./CHANGELOG.md)

 ## Breaking Changes